 Recognizing Symptoms of Ankle Pain After Running

-- Pain in the Ankle After Running: If the pain subsides after rest but returns with activity, it may indicate overuse or a stress fracture.
+- Pain in the ankle after running: Pain that eases with rest but returns with activity may indicate overuse, tendinitis, or a stress fracture.

 When to Seek Medical Attention